Frequently Asked Questions

 SDA is often limited in their capacity to answer specific questions following the publication of solicitations so as not to provide an unfair advantage to one bidder over another.

-SDA is an independent defense agency under the Office of the Under Secretary of Defense for Research & Engineering (OUSD(R&E)).
-This independence is critical for SDA to be the Department’s constructive disruptor for space, until the agency has time to innovate, flourish, and deliver.
+Independence, regardless of alignment, is critical for SDA to continue to be the Department's constructive disruptor for space, and to allow the agency to innovate, flourish, and deliver.

-DARPA and the Space Rapid Capabilities Office work to develop leap-ahead technologies that might enable the capabilities brought to the warfighter through the NDSA.
+DARPA and the Space Rapid Capabilities Office work to develop leap-ahead technologies that might enable the capabilities brought to the warfighter through the PWSA.
 SDA works in partnership with these organizations to potentially transition their technologies into further development and fielding.

 SDA will practice responsible space traffic management to both orbit and deorbit safely and securely as required by national standards and international norms.